 - 1 cup raisins

-- 4 tbsp cold-pressed olive oil or any cold-pressed oil of your choice
+- 4 tablespoon cold-pressed olive oil or any cold-pressed oil of your choice

 - pinch of salt